mnomn/recaller/README.md

 # Route2cloud

-A service that listens for http post and sends them on to another url/protocol.
+A service that listens for http POST or PUT and re-sends mesasges to another url.
+The resend can append security and use a different schema: http, https or mqtt.
+It is also possible to add username and password, http headers or certificates.
 It is designed for small devices (IoT) that cannot handle some protocols/schemas or some types of security.
-It is possible to get incomming HTTP and send it on as HTTPS with certificates or user:passwords, or to an mqtt topic.

 ## Build
 First do `go mod init github.com/mnomn/route2cloud`,